ikazim/dv8p/README.md

 Go to `Settings → Search` and disable everything here.

-##### Fonts

-Everything is much better, except that everything is tiny.

-Crank up GNOME Tweaks, click on Fonts, and type in `1,30` into Scaling Factor.
-Everything should look okay now.
-If you're experiencing scaling issues, a quick logout and in should solve the problems.

-#### Internet

-For a better browsing experience, use Chromium.
-It supports native touchscreen gestures unlike Firefox.
-It's also a lot faster than Firefox.

 ##### Scaling
 It's a lot better than Ubuntu GNOME already, but the scaling might look too big, or too small.
 Fractional scaling is not enabled by default, crank up the terminal and type in the following: